-Asian shares mixed as investors watch talks on US stimulus
+World shares mixed as investors watch talks on US stimulus

 Overall, “stocks remain underpinned by optimism over the coronavirus relief bill.
 Democrats and the White House are inching closer to a deal, and the market remains cheery an agreement can be signed off by the end of the week,” Stephen Innes of AxiCorp said in a commentary.

 A report released Wednesday suggested that U.S. hiring was far weaker last month than economists expected.
 Private employers added just 167,000 jobs, according to a survey by payroll processor ADP, well below the 1.2 million that economists had forecast.
+A more comprehensive jobs report from the Labor Department is due Friday.

 Rising caseloads of the coronavirus remain a concern, however, with officials in Spain warning of a relapse while numbers continue to mount in the U.S.

 In Hong Kong, authorities reported 85 newly confirmed cases, almost all of them untraceable or locally transmitted.
-In Japan, the governor of Aichi prefecture, where Toyota Motor Corp. has its headquarters, declared a state of emergency, saying newly confirmed cases have been rising by more than 100 daily.
+In Japan, the governor of Aichi prefecture, where Toyota Motor Corp. has its headquarters, declared a state of emergency through Aug.
+24, saying newly confirmed cases have been rising by more than 100 daily.
 Before that, daily cases had been zero for extended periods.

 Gov. Hideaki Ohmura told reporters businesses are being asked to close altogether or close early, and people are being asked to stay home at night, to prevent infections from spreading.

-The requests continue through Aug.
-24, a period that coincides with Japanese Obon holidays, when schools and many companies close.
+Japan has largely sought to avoid major shutdowns, partly because of laws limiting the government’s powers.

-Congress and White House officials are negotiating on more aid for an economy that’s shown some improvement but is still hobbling.
+In Washington, Congress and White House officials are negotiating on more aid for an economy that’s shown some improvement but is still hobbling.

 Investors say such a package is crucial and needs to arrive quickly, with millions of Americans still out of work and $600 in weekly unemployment benefits from the U.S. government having recently expired.